Flutter-Bounty-Hunters/flutter_shaders/COLORS.md

 https://registry.khronos.org/OpenGL/specs/gl/GLSLangSpec.4.40.pdf

 ## Converting for Hexadecimal color to vec4 Floating point color

-Converting decimal numbers to floating-point the decimal value are deivided by 255.
+Converting decimal numbers to floating-point the decimal value are divided by 255.

-If we concider the Color(0xFF448AFF) can be repesented as Color.fromARGB(255, 68, 138, 255) (rom calculation above) we can deduct the following for each channel
+If we consider the Color(0xFF448AFF) can be represented as Color.fromARGB(255, 68, 138, 255) (rom calculation above) we can deduct the following for each channel

 Alpah  - 255 represents this channel - if we convert the decimal to floating-point.